 "We work with patients so they know what to expect allowing them to make informed decisions on future treatments," said Dr. Schaefer, MD, Director of Resident Education in the Department of Psychosocial Medicine and Palliative Care at the Dana Farber Cancer Institute and Brigham and Women's Hospital.
 "We promote shared decision-making; when it comes to an end-of-life discussion, the patient's perspective is most important."

-Dr. Schaefer will discuss Stage D heart failure patients and will provide additional insight into the growing relationship between cardiology and palliative care.
+Dr. Schaefer discussed Stage D heart failure patients and provided additional insight into the growing relationship between cardiology and palliative care.
 Her research focuses on predictable points along a heart failure patient's path and the conversations a physician needs to have with a patient to provide a strong therapeutic alliance.

-Dr. Schaefer will introduce studies that prove shared-decision making and an increase in palliative care for heart failure patients can not only increase patient satisfaction, but can also give physicians a sense of meaning and enjoyment in their work.
+Dr. Schaefer introduced studies that proved shared-decision making and an increase in palliative care for heart failure patients can not only increase patient satisfaction, but can also give physicians a sense of meaning and enjoyment in their work.

 "In addition to reevaluating how we conduct these end-of-life discussions, we need to adjust the time-frame of when we have these discussions with patients," said Dr. Goldstein, MD, Associate Professor of Medicine, Geriatrics and Palliative Medicine at Mount Sinai Medical Center.
 "Conversations about a patient's expectations and goals shouldn't happen at the point of end-of-life, they need to happen right when the patient is diagnosed with late stage heart failure.
 There are better ways to ask what the patient wants and from there decide what treatments work with his or her goals.
 Although both patients and physicians may try to avoid these issues, they need to recognize the truth that "difficult discussions now will simplify difficult decisions in the future."

-Dr. Goldstein will also address the "how" and the "when" of palliative care discussions.
-He will argue that doctors should have these conversations earlier in patients' diseases when their conditions are more stable.
+Dr. Goldstein addressed the "how" and the "when" of palliative care discussions.
+He argued that doctors should have these conversations earlier in patients' diseases when their conditions are more stable.

-Goldstein also asserts that the "how" should focus on the language doctors use.
-Asking patients "what's important to you right now" is more effective than "do you want to be put on a life-support machine"
+Goldstein also asserted that the "how" should focus on the language doctors use.
+Asking patients "what's important to you right now?" is more effective than "do you want to be put on a life-support machine?"

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative reviews, exclusive stories and how-tos.
+You can connect with us on social media such as X.com and our Facebook page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute an endorsement.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
+Funding is derived from advertisements or referral programs.
+Any 3rd party offering or advertising does not constitute an endorsement.